Jake McCarthy Player Props: Diamondbacks vs. Guardians

 Jake McCarthy At The Plate

-- McCarthy is batting .230 with four doubles, three triples, a home run and 10 walks.
+- McCarthy is batting .233 with four doubles, three triples, two home runs and 10 walks.

-- McCarthy is batting .429 during his last games and is riding a five-game hitting streak.
+- McCarthy will look to extend his six-game hitting streak.
+He's batting .350 with one homer during his last games.

-- In 50.0% of his games this year (19 of 38), McCarthy has picked up at least one hit, and in nine of those games (23.7%) he recorded at least two.

-- He has hit a long ball in one of 38 games, and in 0.7% of his plate appearances.
+- He has homered in two of 39 games played this year, and in 1.4% of his plate appearances.

-- McCarthy has driven in a run in six games this year (15.8%), including one multiple-RBI game.
+- In seven games this year, McCarthy has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.